The Turning Point Opiates Treatment Program consists of:

 - Lowered immune system

 - Kidney disease

-For those struggling with opiate addiction, opiates treatment can be life changing.
-At Turning Point Treatment Center, we offer medicine assisted therapy ( MAT ) to give our clients the tools they need to successfully recovery from opiate addiction.
+For those struggling with opiate addiction, opiate treatment can be life changing.
+At Turning Point Treatment Center, we offer medicine assisted therapy ( MAT ) to give our clients the tools they need to successfully recover from opiate addiction.

-Upon admission, clients will meet with their treatment team to develop a highly individualized opiates treatment plan, that leverages the best evidence-based therapies for their individual needs.
+Upon admission, clients will meet with their treatment team to develop a highly individualized opiate treatment plan, that leverages the best evidence-based therapies for their individual needs.